Céline Dion Breaks the Fashion Rules as She Fabulously Wears a Skirt With Pants

 That's right, Dion made the street her own personal runway with her daring ensemble and proved that more is more.
 Tying her lewk together, she accessorized with a slim silver belt and Kate Young for Tura sunglasses.

-It's safe to say she was headed to the Prudential Center in Newark, N.J. looking dressed to kill.
+It's safe to say she was looking dressed to kill, as she was headed to the Prudential Center in Newark, N.J.

 Earlier this week, the 51-year-old star made headlines for more than just her incredible style.